-- 1. Enable the Management Gateway component by setting the following values in values-override.yaml: - Set mgmtGateway.enabled to true - If necessary, assign a different port than the default 8080 using mgmtGateway.service.httpEndpoint.port - 2.
-Define the Optimizer Hub instances that you want to synchronize by entering a comma-separated list of URLs in synchronization.peers.
+- If necessary, assign a different port to the Management Gateway component than the default 8080 using mgmtGateway.service.httpEndpoint.port - 2.
+Define the Optimizer Hub instances that you want to synchronize by entering a comma-separated list of URLs in synchronization.peers. - 3.
 If necessary, adjust the number of profile generations that Optimizer Hub synchronizes.
 By default, Optimizer Hub synchronizes the first two generations of the profile.